creativetimofficial/material-tailwind-dashboard-react/README.md

 ![Image](https://s3.amazonaws.com/creativetim_bucket/products/488/original/material-tailwind-dashboard-react.jpg)

 Material Tailwind Dashboard React is our newest free Material Tailwind Admin Template based on Tailwind CSS and React.
-If you’re a developer looking to create an admin dashboard that is developer-friendly, rich with features, and highly customisable, here is your match.
+If you’re a developer looking to create an admin dashboard that is developer-friendly, rich with features, highly customisable, and also supports multilingual and bidirectional styling, here is your match.
 Our innovative Material Tailwind, Tailwind CSS & React dashboard comes with a beautiful design inspired by Google's Material Design and it will help you create stunning websites & web apps to delight your clients.

 **Fully Coded Elements**